 ARTICLE IV – Officers and Management

-Section 1: The officers of the association shall be: President, President Elect, Secretary, Treasurer, Historian and Parliamentarian.
+Section 1: The officers of the association shall be: President, President Elect, Executive Secretary, Secretary, Treasurer, Historian, Area Representatives and Parliamentarian.

 Section 2: There shall be an Executive Board consisting of the above named officers and the immediate past President.

 Section 3: The Executive Board shall initiate and transact all business desirable for conducting the affairs of the association.
 They shall make a report on the affairs of the association at the annual meeting.